bluecaret/family-cookbook/docs/recipe/simmered-fish.md

   - main
   - fish
 excerpt: 'Fish filets (any fish) with soy sauce, mirin, sake, water.
 Cook for 10 minutes per inch of thickness.'
+noRecipe: 'Fish filets (any fish) with soy sauce, mirin, sake, water.
+Cook for 10 minutes per inch of thickness.'
-quick: true
+noRecipeOnly: true
 ---

-## Quick Recipe

-Fish filets (any fish) with soy sauce, mirin, sake, water.
-Cook for 10 minutes per inch of thickness.